BigSoftVideo/CAVA360VR2.0/docs/README.md

 ## Commands and shortcuts for VR

-This diagram lists all the commands and shortcuts that are possible for both modes.
+This two diagrams list all the commands and shortcuts that are possible in VR.

 ![Right controller] (![image](https://github.com/user-attachments/assets/47df455d-9be7-4623-84ad-a3dd3eda52ac)

 ![Left controller](https://github.com/user-attachments/assets/fc6e2955-3433-4775-a595-de53c4383d54)